pittcsc/pittcswiki/src/guides/academics/uta.md

 ## Who should I contact?

 Before you can even help any student out, you have to apply for the job!
-Larissa Ciuca is in charge of coordinating UTAs and Peer Tutor job assignments.
-Email her at [lbc17@pitt.edu](mailto:lbc17@pitt.edu)!
+You can message AskSciSuccess to get more information regarding UTA and Peer Tutor job assignments.
+Email them at [AskSCISuccess@pitt.edu](mailto:AskSCISuccess@pitt.edu)!

 ## Should I TA?